deficollective/defiscan/src/content/protocols/aave-v3-prime.md

 ## Autonomy

-The Aave v3 Prime instance uses the same dependencies as core plus an additional dependency the Risk Oracle.
+The Aave v3 Prime instance uses the same dependencies as the core instance plus an additional dependency which is the Risk Oracle.

 ### Risk Oracle